Horizontal and vertical market

 A vertical market is a market in which vendors offer goods and services specific to an industry, trade, profession, or other group of customers with specialized needs.

-A horizontal market is a market in which a product or service meets a need of a wide range of buyers across different sectors of an economy.
+A horizontal market is a market in which a product or service meets the needs of a wide range of buyers across different sectors of an economy.

 Types

-There are three types of vertical market which encompass successive market stages of production and distribution: corporate, administered and contractual.
+There are three types of vertical markets which encompass successive market stages of production and distribution: corporate, administered and contractual.